Written by: Nicky Barker, Founder of Little Ones & Paediatric Sleep Specialist

 STEP 4: Settling

-A baby's ability to settle to sleep is dependant on 2 main factors - that they are perfectly ready for sleep and also their age.
-Before the 4 month regression hits, settling your baby totally to sleep if needed is absolutely fine!
-It is a good idea to settle them to sleep in their bed, using our side-settling method, so they learn that their bed is where they fall asleep when tired.
-For older babies, the time can come for your baby to learn the important skill of falling asleep independently.
+A baby's ability to settle to sleep is dependant on 2 main factors - that they are perfectly ready for sleep (by getting their awake times right) and also their age.
+Before the 4 month regressionhits, settling your baby totally to sleep if needed is absolutely fine!
+It is a good idea to settle them to sleep in their bed, using our side-settling method for example, so they learn that their bed is where they fall asleep when tired.
+For older babies, the time can come when your baby is ready to learn the important skill of falling asleep independently.
 This will mean they're able to drift off unassisted at the start of a nap and then resettle themselves between sleep cycles during the nap and overnight.
 If a baby is relying heavily on being actively settled to sleep, they will need this settling to happen every time they naturally rouse between sleep cycles in the day and overnight.

 STEP 5: Nap Length